Last Christmas: Cascada version

 "Last Christmas" was recorded in 2007 by Cascada.
 It was released on iTunes in November 2007.
 The single had only a digital release but six days later, it was released on the single "What Hurts the Most" which was the first single from their second album.
 It was also released as part of their Christmas album, It's Christmas Time.
-In the UK, despite it being a B-side track, the song is regularly played throughout music channels during the festive season.